JaydeepUniverse/petclinic-1/README.md

      - **Make sure to add `--bucket s3BucketName` in the command else random name bucket will created**
  - Deploy and Connect

-## Configure Spinnaker to Expose Publicly
+## Spinnaker: Configure to Expose Publicly
  - Straight forward steps from https://docs.armory.io/spinnaker/exposing_spinnaker/

-## Configure Spinnaker on HTTPS
+## Spinnaker: Configure on HTTPS
  - Straight forward steps from	https://www.spinnaker.io/setup/security/ssl/#server-terminated-ssl
  - **Make sure to increase --liveness-probe-initial-delay-seconds to 600s in the command**
    - `hal config deploy edit --liveness-probe-enabled true --liveness-probe-initial-delay-seconds 600`

+## Jenkins: Create Multibranch CI pipeline
+ - Create credentials to authenticate to git repository
+   - Jenkins > Credentials > System > Global credentials > Add credentials
+     - Scope: Global
+     - Username: Username of the git repository
+     - Password: Password of git repository
+     - ID: ID(name) to be used to select in job configuration
+     - Description: description
+ - Jenkins > new job > multibranch type > git > url, credentials > save
+ - This job will automatically fetch all branch names from git and create separate jobs for each branch wise